ninagris/Toggle-Untoggle/README.md

 ## Installation Instructions

 **Note:** The packaged GUI application can currently be run without external hardware only on macOS (M1–M3), as it relies on embedded GPU resources available on these devices.
+Running Toggle-Untoggle on Windows or Linux requires external GPU support.

-1. Go to the releases page and download the latest version of the software
+1. Go to the releases page and download the latest version of the software for your OS.
-2. Unzip the downloaded file
+2. Unzip the downloaded file.
-3. If your computer prevents the app from opening due to security settings, go to System Settings → Privacy & Security, then allow the app to open under “Apps from unidentified developers”
+3. On mac, if your computer prevents the app from opening due to security settings, go to System Settings → Privacy & Security, then allow the app to open under “Apps from unidentified developers”.

 ## Setting Up an Anaconda Environment